Summary

 - Advanced automation: Streamline campaign execution with AI-powered tools that optimize for commerce outcomes.

 With partnerships including Google, Amazon Ads, Microsoft, Walmart Connect, Instacart, TikTok, Meta, and more, Skai delivers unified visibility and actionable insights that help brands navigate the increasingly complex digital landscape.
 Our mission is clear: to eliminate the friction caused by walled garden media, empowering brands to connect with consumers and propel growth through technology that makes true omnichannel performance marketing a reality.
+See how Skai’s paid social platform supports social campaign management that feeds social commerce demand and improves performance at scale.

 Frequently Asked Questions